-Several studies over the past few years have shown that what constitutes a healthy diet for an individual depends to some extent on his or her physiology and lifestyle.
+Many studies over the past few years have shown that what constitutes a healthy diet for an individual depends on his or her physiology and lifestyle.

-Whether you want to lose weight, increase energy, improve mental focus, heal injuries, sleep better, or enhance athletic performance learning about your daily blood sugar flucuations are the single most powerful tool at your disposal.
+Whether you want to lose weight, increase energy, improve mental focus, heal injuries, sleep better, or enhance athletic performance learning about your daily blood sugar fluctuations is the single most powerful tool at your disposal.
 This tool is not just for diabetics.

 How The Plan Works - 90 days

 Complete the Lifestyle Questionnaire (takes < 5 minutes).
 Click here.

 Test your Blood Glucose first thing in the morning, 30 minutes, 60 minutes, and 120 minutes after each meal.